15E601/RDFBones-O/docs/index.rst

 .. |[fig:FMA_subset_immaterial_entities]Classes in the RDFBones subset of the FMA representing immaterial entities compared to classes in the OBI subset.
 Black lines indicate similar classes that are not necessarily exchangeable but whose definitions overlap considerably.
 Classes that do not appear in RDFBones are greyed out.| image:: ../docs/gfx/RDFBones-FMA_Subset-CentralClasses-Immaterial Entities.pdf
    :width: 100.0%

+..
+[Cox2000] Info for Cox 2000 publication here

+..
+[Katzenberg2008] and for Katzenberg 2008 here